Fire Alarm Services · Connecticut

 Need a fire alarm partner in Connecticut?

-Whether it's a new build, a panel replacement, or an inherited system that needs a clean inspection record — start with a quote & we will evaluate your property for code compliance.
+Whether it's a design package, an inspection, or code consulting — start with a quote and Titan will evaluate your property for NFPA 72 compliance.

 Why Titan for Fire Alarms